steinuil/homebrew-desu/README.md

 This is a building system for Teeworlds or something.
 It works, but it's pretty fucking useless if the game it builds doesn't work.

+### `noice`

+Works just fine, I don't really feel like it's interesting enough to be in the main repo so I guess I'll just keep it here until I feel like trying.

 ### `pearpc`

 It compiles just fine but it's reeeeeally slow.
 Use it if you have a hexacore